OCamlPro/ocp-index/doc/ocp-index.md

 <img src="ocp-browser.gif" alt="ocp-browser animated screenshot"></img>

 A nice terminal interface leveraging the power of ocp-index is included.
-It provides a quick way to browser external and in-project interfaces.
+It provides a quick way to browse external and in-project interfaces.
 Thanks to the contribution from [Gabriel Radanne](https://gihub.com/Drup).

 To compile it, make sure that you have lambda-term installed, e.g. `opam install